EECS150/asic-labs-sp24/lab3/README.md

 source /home/ff/eecs151/asic/eecs151.bashrc
 ```
 **Objective:**
 This lab will cover logic synthesis.
 You were briefly introduced to the concept in Lab 2, but were given all the output products and asked to analyze them.
-In this lab, you will complete synthesis yourself for a small design.
-The steps and skills learned in this design can be applied to larger more complex designs (i.e. accelerators, or full SoCs).
+In this lab, you will complete synthesis yourself for two small designs: (1) an example design provided to you and (2) a design you create yourself.
+The steps and skills learned to synthesize these designs can be applied to larger more complex designs (i.e. accelerators, or full SoCs).

 **Topics Covered**
 - Logic Synthesis